BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

-\begin{itemize} \item \emph{Step 1 - Code Search}: For each bug instance in the target benchmark, we searched for open source projects that contain similar code snippets as the fixed versions from the benchmark.
-In other words, we wanted to first search for the correct version of the code from the real-world project and then inject bugs afterwards.
-We leveraged Microsoft Copilot~\cite{microsoft_copilot} as our code search engine, as it can understand both natural language and code within a broader context.
-The search results contain not only code snippets with the exact textual matches (a.k.a., type-1 clones) but also functions with small variations (a.k.a., type-2 or type-3 clones).
-Unfortunately, Copilot hallucinates sometimes by returning phantom projects or non-existent code snippets.
-We wrote a script to explicitly filter them and output up to five candidate code snippets for each bug instance from the original \defectj benchmark.
-Since some bug instances do not have any matches with the real-world projects (e.g., \texttt{Cli-5}), and some have less than five matches (e.g., only two matches for the \texttt{Cli-11} bug), we ended up with a total of $261$ code snippets from $37$ real-world GitHub projects.
+\begin{itemize} \item \emph{Step 1 - Code Search}: For each bug instance in the target benchmark, we searched for open-source projects containing code snippets similar to the fixed benchmark versions.
+In other words, we wanted to first search for the correct version of the code from the real-world project and then inject bugs afterward.
+We leveraged a code search engine to identify real-world code snippets that are semantically related to the fixed benchmark instances, as such tools can jointly reason over natural language and code within a broader context.
+The search results contain not only code snippets with exact textual matches (a.k.a., type-1 clones) but also functions with small variations (a.k.a., type-2 or type-3 clones).
+Unfortunately, GitHub Copilot Chat~\cite{microsoft_copilot}, which we used in March 2025 as an LLM-assisted code search tool for constructing the \defectj-based real-world \texttt{Analyze} dataset, sometimes hallucinated by returning phantom projects or non-existent code snippets.
+Since some bug instances do not have any matches in real-world projects (e.g., \texttt{Cli-5}), after filtering and validation, the metadata pool contains 261 real-world cases spanning 37 project names.
+For the final one-to-one \texttt{Analyze} evaluation, we group metadata entries by each original \texttt{project\_bug} ID and select the first available case ID according to the numerical case-ID order for that group.
+This yields 104 matched Defects4J bug IDs, each represented by one validated real-world instance from 28 distinct real-world projects (noted as the 104-instance Analyze dataset).
+This selection did not use PP, SYE, EM, or any other SUE outcome.